pranakasturi/Mortgage-Backed-Securities/README.md

-# Machine Learning Flask Docker App for Mortgage Backed Securities with Prometheus Metrics
+# Machine Learning App for Mortgage Backed Securities

 This repository contains a Dockerized Flask application that leverages various machine learning models (Logistic Regression, XGBoost, Gradient Boosting, and Linear Discriminant Analysis - LDA) to predict the probability of default for Mortgage Backed Securities (MBS).
 The application exposes an API endpoint for making predictions and integrates Prometheus for monitoring key performance indicators.